Elorfiniel/pytorch-quantization-examples/README.md

 # Model Comparison

-The table below summarizes a benchmark of different types of models.
+The table below summarizes a benchmark of different types of models (based on ResNet-18).

 | Model    | Dtype   |   Model Accuracy |   Inference Time |   Parameter Size |
 |----------|---------|------------------|------------------|------------------|